 Narm: The scene after the alternate Earth is destroyed, in part, due to Edge's actions.
 The scene is supposed to be extremely sad and depressing, triggering Edge's Heroic B.S.O.D., but due to the cheesy voice acting and him generally being a Large Ham, it comes off as unintentionally hilarious.

-You won't find many fans of Sarah and Lymle because some fans are turned away by their voice acting and how Sarah is Too Dumb to Live.
+You won't find many fans of Sarah and Lymle because some fans are turned away by their voice acting and Sarah's numerous What an Idiot! moments.

 You'd be hard pressed to find many fans of this games version of Welch, with many seeing her as incredibly obnoxious and annoying.
 This is backed by her bad voice acting and being generally useless to the plot.